suse-edge/edge-image-builder/docs/building-images.md

 The Kubernetes configuration section is another entirely optional one.
 It contains all necessary settings to configure and bootstrap a Kubernetes cluster.
+The supported Kubernetes distributions are K3s and RKE2.

 ```yaml
 kubernetes: